joey-qytyku/OS-90-fixed/docs/kernel.md

 * Page cache disable/enable
 * Locking pages

-DPMI has special functions for demand paging, evicting, and locking.

 # Fileystem and Disk Access

 Upon startup, filesystem and disk access is immediately possible through the V86 mode interface.
 Drivers can trap real mode interrupts and IRQs to implement 32-bit disk access.